NFL playoffs bracket 2022: TV schedule, start times, teams in Super Bowl LVI, seeds, dates for every AFC & NFC game - NBC Sports

 After the 2021-22 NFL regular season came to a dramatic close, it’s time for the 2022 NFL Playoffs.
-The playoff picture is set with two teams remaining in the hunt to win Super Bowl 2022: the Bengals and Rams.
+The playoff picture is set with two teams remaining in the hunt to win Super Bowl 2022: the Cincinnati Bengals and Los Angeles Rams.

 RELATED: When is the 2022 Super Bowl?
 Date, time, TV channel, halftime show, live stream